sergiofgonzalez/nodejs-in-action/chapter23-oauth2/01-oauth2-basic-concepts/README.md

 *OAuth2* is a delegation protocol &mdash; a means of letting someone who controls a resource allow a software application to access that resource on their behalf without impersonating them.

 OAuth is was designed to solve problems like the following (the *canonical* photo printing scenario):
-> You have subscribed to a cloud "photo-storage" service and to a "photo-printing" service.<br>You want to be able to use your "photo-printing" subscription service for the photos you have stored in your "photo-storage" service.<br>Your cloud "photo-printing" service can communicate with your cloud "photo-storage" service using an API.<br>Both services are run by different companies, with no connection between them.<br>OAuth defines how you can delegate access to your photos in your "photo-storage" service to the "photo-printing" service without giving your "photo-storage" password away to the "photo-printing" service. |
+> You have subscribed to a cloud "photo-storage" service and to a "photo-printing" service.<br>You want to be able to use your "photo-printing" subscription service for the photos you have stored in your "photo-storage" service.<br>Your cloud "photo-printing" service can communicate with your cloud "photo-storage" service using an API.<br>Both services are run by different companies, with no connection between them.

+OAuth defines how you can delegate access to your photos in your "photo-storage" service to the "photo-printing" service without giving your "photo-storage" password away to the "photo-printing" service.

 In technical terms:
-> The OAuth 2.0 authorization framework enables a 3rd party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the reource owner and the HTTP service, or by allowing the 3rd party application to obtain access on its own behalf.
+> The OAuth 2.0 authorization framework enables a 3rd party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the 3rd party application to obtain access on its own behalf.

 The following diagram depicts the goal of Auth2 protocol:
 ![Goal of OAuth2](docs/images/goal_of_oauth2.png)

-> The goal of Auth2 is to give the **client application**  **access** to a **protected resource** on behalf of a **resource owner** (usually the end user).
+> The goal of Auth2 is to give the **client application** access to a **protected resource** on behalf of a **resource owner** (usually the end user).

 It introduces the following participants: